DSCI-310/DSCI-310-Group-8/README.md

 ## Usage
 We use a Docker container image to make the project to be reproducible by creating a computational environment.

-Here,we have two ways to run this.The first one is for reproducing the results by executing the project non-interactively.
+Here,we have two ways to run this.
+The first one is for reproducing the results by executing the project non-interactively.
 The second one is for collaborators and project producers by interactively running, edit and explore the project in the Jupyter Lab.

+1. Reproducibly execute the project in a non-interactive way

 ## Dependencies
 R version 4.1.1, Jupyter and R packages listed in <code>environment.yml